Find Your Perfect School

 Many adults find that being in their present career doesn’t bring them happiness and fulfillment, and it can happen in their 40s or 50s.
 The passion and satisfaction that was there when you started might have waned significantly if it was there in the first place.
 You may also have realized that there’s another career path that will bring better financial security.

 But your current skill set isn’t aligned with your new career choice!
 This is where returning to college comes in, whether you complete your bachelor’s degree, earn a graduate degree, or get a professional certification.
 You then have a new set of skills that translate to better competitiveness in the job market.

 Many adults also consider trade training or tech-voc training even with an associate or a bachelor’s degree!
 The trade training is the first step toward a high-paying trade job, such as a commercial pilot or air traffic controller.

 #3 Update Your Skillset

-In rapidly evolving workplaces, employees must be consistent in updating their skillsets to remain relevant!
+In rapidly evolving workplaces, employees must be consistent in updating their skill sets to remain relevant!
 The use of information and communication technology emphasizes the crucial need for skills updating.
-Even in non-technology industries, employees are well-advised to meet the ever-changing skillsets in sales leadership, people management, and creativity.
+Even in non-technology industries, employees are well-advised to meet the ever-changing skills in sales leadership, people management, and creativity.

 The pandemic shone a spotlight on employers’ need to develop their in-house pool.
-In a Gartner TalentNeuron study, 58% of the current workforce must learn new skills to become effective and efficient at their jobs.
+In a SHRM study, 52% of the current workforce must learn new skills to become effective and efficient at their jobs.
 One in three skills in sales, finance, and IT have become obsolete since 2017, too.

 The bottom line: Whether you’re staying in your current job or looking for a new career, updating your skillset has its benefits!